whatsupcoders/Neumorphism/README.md

 <p> This is the library reference <a href = "https://gitee.com/openharmony-sig/Neumorphism">Here</a> </p>

 ## **4. Typical Use Cases**
-The library <span style="color: purple;">Neumorphism</span>, can be implemented in most of the common used application component to achieve the neumorphic effect.
+The library <span style="color: purple;">Neumorphism</span>, can be implemented in most of the commonly used application components to achieve the neuromorphic effect.
 Below are some of the examples to be highlighted.

 <div align="center">